 He has acted with Rodrigo Santoro, Selton Mello, Tony Ramos, Débora Falabella and many others.

 After dropping out of high school he worked for some years as salesman, waiter, computer technician and teacher until he decided to study philosophy, sociology and art history.
-While studying at the University of Vienna he travelled to Brazil and had his first camera experience as a commercial model.
+While studying at the University of Vienna he traveled to Brazil and had his first camera experience as a commercial model.

 One year later he performed his happening “Nackt für eine bessere Gesellschaft” at the University of Vienna just after finishing his master’s thesis in philosophy.
 His performance was followed by first roles in short films.